Army Black Knights football statistical leaders

 The Army Black Knights football statistical leaders are individual statistical leaders of the Army Black Knights football program in various categories, including passing, rushing, receiving, total offense, defensive stats, and kicking.
 Within those areas, the lists identify single-game, single-season, and career leaders.
-The Black Knights represent the United States Military Academy (often informally known as "West Point") as an independent in the NCAA's Division I Football Bowl Subdivision (FBS).
+Since the 2024 season, the Black Knights have represented the United States Military Academy (often informally known as "West Point") as a single-sport member of the NCAA Division I FBS American Conference (American).

 Although Army began competing in intercollegiate football in 1890, the school's official record book considers the "modern era" to have begun in 1944.
 Records from before this year are often incomplete and inconsistent, and they are generally not included in these lists.

 These lists are dominated by more recent players for several reasons: